 Different varieties of Iris develop at different rates but versicolor already have the fan shape of leaf growth in place and about 2″ of height, Iris pseudacorus may have less of a fan of growth but more height on each leaf showing (about 3-4″).

 Lythrum salicaria will only be showing the red bud shoots of new basal growth coming from last years old stems at soil level and no leaf or stem growth yet.
-Mentha aquatica and Myosotis scorpioides are both regenerating from the old stems of last years growth and should have reached the water surface by now so that they can grow on by rafting outwards.
+Mentha aquatica and Myosotis scorpioides are both regenerating from the old stems of last years growth and should have reached the water surface and be rafting outwards soon.
 On the Mentha aquatica photo you can clearly see the old black stems we left on the plant last Autumn where the new growth is shooting from with leaves about 1/4″ wide at present.
 The stems will not be more than a couple of inches long at this stage.

 The Rorippa nasturtium aquaticum is the fastest growing plant we photographed and is looking more prolific already.
 Its trailing stems are about 2″ long and starting to grow side shoots too out across the water surface.
 When you place this plant just below water level you will see a huge response in just a few days as it grows out from the basket.